carlosdagos/purescript-malaga-demo/presentation.md

 ##### Where can we write PureScript?

-I use nvim.

-Another option is Atom editor with the plugins recommended here
+I use nvim, another option is Atom editor with the plugins recommended here

 https://github.com/purescript/purescript/wiki/Editor-and-tool-support